siberianfox/g2wiki/TinyG-v9-Hardware.md

 * Molex 08-50-0134     crimp terminal (4 required per plug)

 Phase outputs are listed below.
 Pin 1 is towards the LED end of the board (bottom)

 1. A1
 1. A2
 1. B2
 1. B1

 ### Limit Switch Connectors
 The homing/limit switches are brought in on 4 position terminal blocks for X, Y and Z axes.
-The pinout is labeled on the bottom silkscreen and (from top to bottom):
+The pinout is listed below.
+Pin 1 is towards the power input side of the board (top).

 1. Ground
 1. +3.3v
-1. Min in
+1. Min in (X, Y or Z)
-1. Max in
+1. Max in (X, Y or Z)

 The switch inputs are designed for standard "dry" switches but will accommodate opto or other active inputs as long as they do not exceed 3.3v.
 These signals are conditioned with an RC network (2.7K / 0.47 uF) and have ESD protection.